Creative Advisory Group

-Argento's reputation has been the result of its conhesion as a chamber ensemble since 2000, demanding technical preparation, and a probing interpretive commitment to the music.
-Independent of commercial endeavors, the Ensemble relies on the hard work of its musicians, board members, and your generous support.
+Argento's reputation builds on its cohesion as a chamber ensemble, demanding technical preparation, and a probing interpretive commitment to the music.
+Independent of commercial endeavors, the Ensemble relies on the hard work of its musicians, volunteers, board members, and your generous support.

 Michel Galante, conductor

 Michel Galante founded the Argento Chamber Ensemble in 2000.
 Under his leadership, Argento has gained international stature as one of the world's finest, artistically most daring and innovative ensembles.
 He is in frequent demand as a conductor of orchestras and ensembles and curator of festivals in North America, Europe and Asia.
 His composing activities has taken him on the Hertz, Fulbright, and Mellon fellowships, and his compositions have won prizes from ASCAP and the Composer's Guild.
 He holds a DMA in composition from Columbia University.